These four guidelines for follow-up calls will help you engage in a more natural conversation that will put both you and your clients at ease

 If you’re following up on a referral, let the person on the other line know.
 Ask about their relationship with the referral, and then explain yours.

 After a little casual conversation, let them know that you’re available to assist them, should they need it.
-Offer to follow up again in another month or two, and that you’ll be adding them to your American Lifestyle magazine mailing list.
-And of course, let them know how to contact you should they need your services or know someone who does.
+Offer to follow up again in another month or two, and that you’ll be adding them to your magazine mailing list.
+(More on that in a minute.)
+And, of course, let them know how to contact you should they need your services or know someone who does.

 If you take only one thing away from this blog post, it should be this: People live busy lives these days, and there is nothing more necessary in business than saying, “I appreciate your time.”